OokamiKitsune/dashboard/README.rst

 This is a basic KPI Dashboard running on top of Plotly, Flask and Dash.
 Using Pandas for data manipulation.

-Installation
+**Installation**

 You will need Python Poetry to install dependancies.
+Poetry is a quick and easy dependancies manager for python.
+Highly recommeded.

 The poetry.lock file contains the dependancies and their version needed to run.

 Simply cd to directory and

-start a venv using poetry:
+**Spawn a virtual enviroment in the directory using poetry:**

 $ poetry shell

-install the dependancies
+**Install the dependancies:**

 $ poetry install

-then run the application
+**Run the application:**

 $ python app.py